This breakfast burrito is exactly what you need to start the day off on the right food. I mean foot. See what I did there?

 Tomatoes, greens, asparagus, green beans, eggplant, celery, onions, garlic, mushrooms, potatoes, zucchini, squash, peppers of any kind and cauliflower can all go in this.
 The only veggie that wouldn’t work (that I can think of) are cucumbers.

-What do you usually like in an omelet or scramble?
+What do you usually like in an omelet?